mikumeda/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/apply-or-remove-outlook-web-app-mailbox-policy.md

      3. When you're finished, click **Save**.

-### Use Exchange Online PowerShell to apply a mailbox policy to Outlook on the web or the new Outlook or Windowsa mailboxes
+### Use Exchange Online PowerShell to apply a mailbox policy to Outlook on the web or the new Outlook or Windows mailboxes

 There are three basic methods you can use to apply a mailbox policy to Outlook on the web and the new Outlook for Windows mailboxes: